krithikasivaram/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">``The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- ``"I have never let my schooling interfere with my education." -- Allen Grant (though often it is attributed to Mark Twain)

 - ``Only the meek, weak and poor keep talking about fairness, justice and equality." -- Krishnamurti Ramanathan Iyer

 - ``Meeting is where minutes are kept and hours are lost"